maiconheck/ready2use-analyzers/README.md

 git clone git@github.com:maiconheck/ready2use-analyzers.git
 ```

-3. For each project that do you have installed the packages, edit the `.csproj` file and add the line below accordingly the project kind:
+### 3. For each project that do you have installed the packages, edit the `.csproj` file, and add the line below accordingly the project kind:

 >For **distribution libraries projects**, or any project that you want to get the most analyzes (including documentation ones)
 use the **All.ruleset**: